-Paisley Museum and Coats Observatory are now closed as part of a 4 year long £42m transformation of the venue.
+We are currently working on a major refurbishment of Paisley Museum and Coats Observatory as part of a 4 year long £42m transformation of the venue.
 The refurbishment of Paisley Museum is the flagship project in a £100 million investment in Paisley Town centre over the next few years.
 The museum is being redesigned by award-winning architects AL_A, who are behind some of the world's most striking buildings.

 The firm’s founder Amanda Levete – a former winner of UK architecture’s top honour, the RIBA Stirling Prize – says the Paisley Museum project is ‘one of the most radical briefs she has read’.